-- 3.1 The revised Audit Charter clearly sets out the terms of reference for the Audit Services section, includes reference to the requirements of the revised Code of Practice for Internal Audit and addresses the recommendation made as part of the external auditor's report on the Triennial Review of Internal Audit. - 3.2 It is recommended that the Audit Committee approve the revised Audit Services Charter.
+- 3.1 The revised Audit Charter clearly sets out the terms of reference for the Audit Services section and includes reference to the requirements of the revised Code of Practice for Internal Audit. - 3.2 It is recommended that the Audit Committee approve the revised Audit Services Charter as submitted.